bioteam/sLAM/README.md

 ### Library and package versions

 One of the challenges in writing and running Deep Learning code is how many components there are, and how quickly new versions of these components appear.
 To get all your component versions aligned start with your computer, which may be a GPU.
 For example, if it's NVIDIA, what is the recommended version of CUDA?
-From that version find the recommended version of Tensorflow or Pytorch.
+From that version find the recommended version of Tensorflow or PyTorch.
 Then for that package version what version of Python.
 An example set of versions, working with an older NVIDIA GPU:

 RTX 5000 + CUDA 11.8 + Tensorflow 2.12 + Python 3.8